KumaTelila/P1-django-take-home-assignment/README.md

 2. Pick a point on the map to find nearby food trucks.
 3. View the list of nearby food trucks with their Facility Type, addresses, and Loaction Description.

+## API Documentation

+The API provides endpoints for accessing food truck data programmatically.
+Here are the available endpoints:

+GET /api/food-trucks/: Retrieves a list of all food trucks.

 ## Technologies Used

 - Django 4.2